Table Of Contents

 For a concise narrative overview of the origins of the FOT-Probability Theory of Cyclostationarity, the viewer is referred to the first titled subsection of Page 9.1.1.

-The essence of the difference between stochastic and FOT probability is that the former requires that either the data being modeled and to be analyzed arrives from a population of time series (functions of time) or the user is obliged to pretend that it does even if no such population exists or worse yet, no such population can exist in our World.
+The essence of the difference between stochastic and FOT probability is that a) the former requires that either the data being modeled and to be analyzed arrives from a population of time series (functions of time) or the user is obliged to pretend that it does even if no such population exists or worse yet, no such population can exist in our World whereas, b) the latter requires only that the data consist of a single time series.

 A PERSPECTIVE FROM GREAT THINKERS OF THE PAST